nyu-mlab/website-privacy-inspector/README.md

 `$ pip install hypercorn`

-A browser is also required to run the API.
-Lynx has been used here but any other browser can be used too.
-Lynx is installed using:

-`$ sudo apt install lynx`

 ### Running the website privacy inspector

-Run the main app (in main.py) file using hypercorn
+Run the main app (in main.py) file using hypercorn.

 `hypercorn main:app`

-use the browser lynx here to call the API

-`lynx http://127.0.0.1:8000/{list of urls to be tested separated by a comma}`
+The above command runs the on the loopback IP.
+To globally access it, run as below

+`hypercorn main:app --bind 0.0.0.0:80`

+to access the API, use one of the following

+1) Run on browser using the serverIP

+`<Server IP:80/docs`

+2) Run using curl

+`curl -X POST "http://<Server IP>/privacy/" -H  "accept: application/json" -H  "Content-Type: application/json" -d '{"urls":[<list of Urls to be tested>]}'`